techdev-VIK/TrackerCRM/README.md

 * Styling using Bootstrap
 * React Router for routes
-* React with useContext
+* React Context to manage state globally
-* React with chart.js
+* React with chart.js for data visualization
-* Axios: For making API requests.
+* Axios: For making API requests
 * Express & Node for API Repo Link
 * MongoDB using mongoose for data storage